zer0cache/matic-docs/docs/develop/network-details/full-node-docker.md

 seeds="f4f605d60b8ffaaf15240564e58a81103510631c@159.203.9.164:26656,4fb1bc820088764a564d4f66bba1963d47d82329@44.232.55.71:26656,2eadba4be3ce47ac8db0a3538cb923b57b41c927@35.199.4.13:26656,3b23b20017a6f348d329c102ddc0088f0a10a444@35.221.13.28:26656,25f5f65a09c56e9f1d2d90618aa70cd358aa68da@35.230.116.151:26656"
 ```

-Now that your `onfig.toml` file is all set, you’ll need to make two small changes to your `heimdall-config.toml` file.
+Now that your `config.toml` file is all set, you’ll need to make two small changes to your `heimdall-config.toml` file.
 Use your favorite editor to update these two settings:

 ```
 # RPC endpoint for ethereum chain